-You will find more information about this in section "Protecting contents of forms objects" beginning on page 279.
+You will find more information about this in section "Protecting contents of forms objects", page 282.

-Link
+■ Link

-Here you can enter a link - to a page on an internet site, for example.
-To do so, click on the Select button, select the type of link desired and type in the desired target.
+Here you can enter a link - to a web page in the Internet, for example.
+To do this, click on the Select button, select the type of link desired and type in the desired target.